mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 5. The test will begin, and results will be stored automatically

 ### Separate Server and Client Machine Testing
 When two machines are used for testing that are connected over a physical/virtual network, one machine will be configured as the server and the other as the client.
-Before starting, please ensure that both machines have the same server certificates and private keys stored in the `test-data/keys` directory.
+Before starting, please ensure that both machines have the same server certificates and private keys stored in the `test_data/keys` directory.

 #### Server Machine Setup:
-1. On the server machine, run the `full-oqs-provider-test.sh` script
+1. On the server machine, run the `pqc_tls_performance_test.sh` script

 2. Select the server and enter the test parameters when prompted